15 Menopausal Symptoms

 Concentration and focus become much more difficult as women age and it's due to a variety of different factors.
 Mental conditions like dementia and Alzheimer's can present themselves as early as 55 and as late as 80 depending on the health of an individual's brain.
 Other conditions like ADHD can also increase in severity with age.
 Menopause's effect on concentration in the brain stems from the lack of interaction of high levels of estrogen and progesterone with other chemicals in the brain.

 Some women may have trouble with focus as a result of feeling increased fatigue that starts during perimenopause.
 Why do women feel this increase in fatigue, even when they're not on their period?
 Low levels of estrogen cause fatigue in women during menstruation and during menopause.
 Additionally, lowered progesterone levels cause a decrease in melatonin production, the neurotransmitter responsible for falling asleep.
-As a result of this decrease in melatonin, insomnia increases for women in menopause.
+As a result of this decrease in melatonin, sleeplessness increases for women in menopause.
 Without an adequate amount of sleep, women are more likely to feel intense fatigue during menopause.

 Loss of Libido